taggatron/enzymeoptimum/README.md

 ## Model Simplifications

 - Reaction probability scales with: speed factor × temperature efficiency × remaining active-site integrity
-- Speed uses a Q10-like rule (doubling ~ every 10°C until 37°C) and exponential penalty afterwards
+- Speed uses a Q10-like rule (doubling ~ every 10°C) across full range (no post‑optimum slowdown) to illustrate collision theory distinctly from denaturation loss of function
 - Denaturation: once temperature > 37°C, each whole-degree rise performs a probability trial for each still-native enzyme; denature severity then ramps gradually with further temperature increase
 - Substrate is recycled after reaction to keep counts stable